FelixP91/Adsorption_Properties_Analyzer/README.md

 Required packages to run this code are:

-* python: pandas, scipy, numpy, matplotlib, biopython.
+* general: pandas, numpy, biopython, scipy, matplotlib, seaborn, regex.
 * Patch.py and ProteinPatch.py from the directory src/ResidueBased from https://github.com/ibivu/hydrophobic_patches/tree/main